Sage-Bionetworks/amp-ad-metadata-dictionary/README.md

 The dictionary app displays all attributes used as manifest columns, and all valid values for those columns.
 It does not display manifest attributes (where Parent = 'ManifestTemplate').

+As of August 2024, this app no longer interacts with Synapse since it is pulling from the ADKP data model used for schematic and DCA.
+The recitulate and synapsclient dependencies have been removed.

 ### To deploy to ShinyApps.io:

 The shinyapps.io deployment workflow is `deploy-shinyapps-io.yaml`.